 If you agree, skip this part.
 I’m going to explain/rant why this is untrue.

 There is no use for a creative person to enter in a competition with no rules.
-The rules are a framework.
+For a child playing soccer, this doesn’t matter much.
+It’s likely the parents that chose a hobby for them.
+But the rules are a framework.
 Something that can be used for judging and feedback!
 If you want to grow, which SHOULD BE THE POINT of beginner-friendly competitions, you NEED RULES.
 Judges can’t decide a real winner, if there are no rules.
 They can only say someone’s vibes were the best that day.
 Hooray!
 They won!
 And learned nothing… A waste of time.
+(And even worse for those who entered, but didn’t win.
+They lost time that they could have used networking, enjoying the event or taking pictures.)
+By making the rules extremely clear, the feedback quality gets better and contestants can improve!

 You might think: “Amirine, you have been cosplaying for years and entered competitions often.
 Why is this a big deal to you?”
 Multiple reasons.

 I am a crafter, it is a passion.
 And one I would like to share.
 But finding new crafting cosplayers is difficult and bad competitions are part of the problem.
-They lose to a bought costume, or someone who just was funny and get no feedback on what they could have done differently to grow.
+Beginner crafters lose to a bought costume, or someone who just was funny and then get no feedback on what they could have done differently to grow.
 There is no feedback and they just leave.

 Okay, rant over (I hope, I’ll try my best!)